varnish/toolbox/vcls/cmcd-cmsd/README.md

 ...
 ```

-There is also an example in `default.vcl` in this directory.

 Note: this VCL uses Entreprise vmods (http, headerplus and urlplus), therefore you will need Varnish Enterprise to use it.

 ### CMCD Varnishncsa format